 National Folk Festival Artists in Schools Program

-Through the generous support of the Donnie Williams Foundation, National Folk Festival artists will visit a number of Wicomico County public schools the week prior to the festival.
+Through generous donor support by The Whiting-Turner Contracting Company, National Folk Festival artists will visit a number of Wicomico County public schools the week prior to the festival.
 These master musician and artists engage with area students through interactive performances and activities that introduce a world of diverse cultural traditions to enrich these young lives.
 Together, the artists and students share music, song, craft, stories, and memories that will last a lifetime.